+The District will not discriminate in its education program or activity against any student based on the student's current, potential, or past pregnancy.
 Students who are pregnant or parenting are encouraged to continue participating in the district's educational and extracurricular programs.
-Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting should notify their building principal as early as possible to discuss their educational programming.
-The building principal will work with the student to develop a plan to assist the student in participating in district curriculum and extra-curricular activities.
+Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting should notify their building principal as early as possible to discuss their educational programming The building principal will work with the student to develop a plan to assist the student in participating in district curriculum and extra-curricular activities in collaboration with the Title IX Coordinator.